-This list of 10 Reasons Why Your iOS App was Rejected by the App Store is current as of the date this post is published.
+This list of reasons why your iOS app was rejected by the App Store is current as of the publish date on this article.
 Please be aware that the App Store Review Guidelines is a living document that changes over time.

 1. Your App Has Bugs and the App Store Reviewer Finds One